LIDONGgittt/ShieldSynthesisForReal/README.md

 Have fun!

-[^1]: R. Bloem, B. KÂ¨onighofer, R. KÂ¨onighofer, and C. Wang.
+[^1]: R. Bloem, B. K¨onighofer, R. K¨onighofer, and C. Wang.
 Shield synthesis: Runtime enforcement for reactive systems.
 In International Conference on Tools and Algorithms for Construction and Analysis of Systems.
 Springer, 2015.